omer84/course/README.md

  - **Demo 1: Working with Docker in more details on Linux.**

-    In this demo you will learn and understand more about docker, container, image, also understand different between docker and virual machine, and  how to  install docker on linux
+    In this demo you will learn and understand more about docker, container, image, also understand different between docker and virtual machine, and  how to  install docker on linux